pletfix/docs/en/controllers.md

 <a name="routes"></a>
 ### Routes

-You can define a [route](routing) to this controller action like so:
+You can define a [route](routing) to this controller action like below:

     $route->get('users/{id}', 'UserController@show');